-Applications are received on an ongoing basis until the end June each year.
+Applications are received on an ongoing basis until 31 August 2017.
 Entry to this course is by interview.
 Candidates are required to bring a small selection of their personal artwork to the interview with them.
 Interviews are held on an ongoing basis.

 All materials are provided and the cost is €1400*.

 *Please note: all fees are subject to annual review

 Total course fee for the full-time and part-time modes is eur7560.
 This may be subject to annual review.
 There is an additional cost to the student of mandatory weekly personal therapy.
 All materials are provided.